 From the 1950s there were campaigns and laws to discourage smoking, which causes diseases including cancer.

-From the mid-1800s vaccines were developed to prevent infectious diseases.
-In the 2010s children have free access to vaccinations that provide protection against 13 different infectious diseases.
-Public health actions have also included broad population level approaches to address non-infectious causes of disease.
+From the mid-19th century vaccines were developed to prevent infectious diseases.
+In the 2010s children had free access to vaccinations that provided protection against 13 different infectious diseases.
+Public health actions have also included broad population-level approaches to address non-infectious causes of disease.

 - providing free milk for schoolchildren from 1937 to 1967